Below are 13 samples, each of which includes:

-- Draft prompts, each listing two founding documents that could help shape the students’ arguments.
+- A draft prompt including three founding documents that could help shape the students’ arguments.

 Interest groups: Do interest groups hinder or promote democracy?
 Prompt